mikeybyker/angular2-lastfm/README.md

 ### Full Response Data

 The main methods dig out and return the relevant data from the last.fm response.
-If you require the full response, append an underscore to the method name.
+If you require the full, original Last.fm response, append an underscore to the method name.

 ```javascript
 // e.g.